lcurry/openshift-amq/rh-sso-integration/README.md

 oc get keycloakclient -n <RH-SSO namespace>
 oc describe keycloakclient artemis-broker -n <RH-SSO namespace>

+oc describe keycloakclient artemis-console -n <RH-SSO namespace>

 ```

 After a client is created, the Operator creates a Secret containing the Client ID and the client’s secret
-using the following naming pattern: keycloak-client-secret-artemis-broker.
-For example:
+using e.g. the following naming pattern: 'keycloak-client-secret-artemis-broker'.

+You can also login to RH-SSO as 'admin' and go to the clientId just created to verify the client is created properly in RH-SSO.

 ## Creating a user custom resource